iffy/wiish/README.md

 # Webview messaging

-Wiish enables you to send/receive strings between JavaScript and your Nim code.
+When using the `wiish/plugins/webview` plugin, you send/receive strings between JavaScript and your Nim like this:

 In JavaScript do this: